MATH 1101 - Fundamentals of College Mathematics

 MATH 1105 - Intermediate Algebra

-Prerequisite: An ACT Math score of at least 18, an SAT Quantitative score of at least 450, a grade of C- or better in MATH 1101, or an appropriate score on the math placement test.
+Prerequisite: MATH 1101, an ACT Math score of at least 18, an SAT Quantitative score of at least 450, or an appropriate score on the math placement test.

 An intermediate algebra course connecting the real world to mathematics.
-Topics include: factoring polynomials and solving equations by factoring, rational expressions and equations, graphing functions, systems of equations, absolute value equations, inequalities, radical expressions and functions, quadratic equations and their graphs, and quadratic formula.
+Topics include: factoring polynomials and solving equations by factoring, rational expressions and equations; graphing functions; systems of equations; absolute value equations; inequalities; radical expressions and functions; quadratic equations and their graphs; and quadratic formula.
 Students may enroll concurrently in MATH 1106.
+The default grade mode for this class is for a letter grade; however, students may elect to take this class on a Credit/No Credit basis upon consultation with the instructor and an academic advisor.

 Credit: 3